inaka/elvis_core/RULES.md

 Rules and other significant changes, like new options (starting from version `0.4.0`), are identified with `(since ...)` for convenience purposes.

+## Quick fixes

+Most, if not all, of the rules will present (opinionated) documentation sections called "Problematic code" vs "Correct code" section.
+We try to include a "Rationale" with them and, in some cases, an "Exceptions" or "Quick fix", if applicable.

 ## Style rules

 - [Always Shortcircuit](doc_rules/elvis_style/always_shortcircuit.md)